ocaml/ocaml-lsp/README.md

 # if you already cloned, pull submodules
 git submodule update --init --recursive

-# create local switch (or use global one) and install dependencies
+# create local switch (or use global one)
-opam switch create . ocaml-base-compiler.4.13.0 --with-test
+opam switch create . ocaml-base-compiler.4.13.0

 # don't forget to set your environment to use the local switch
 eval $(opam env)

+# install dependencies
+make install-test-deps

 # build
 make all

-# the ocamllsp executable can be found at _build/default/ocaml-lsp-server/src/main.exe
+# the ocamllsp executable can be found at _build/default/ocaml-lsp-server/bin/main.exe
 ```

 ## Tests